opencog/cogserver/opencog/cogserver/proxy/README.md

   (pretty easy, too).
 * Create unit tests.
 Tedious and time-consuming.

+The above is for the basic WriteThru node.
+Also need:

+* A Read-through node, that passes all Atom read requests onwards, e.g. so that one doesn't have to load up the AtomSpace on startup, but instead only as each Atom is requested.

+* A caching read-through node, so that read requests hit the disk only the first time, and subequent reads do not go to disk a second time.

+All of the above is "easy to do" but tedious and time-consuming.
+See also the TODO list at the bottom, for the more abstract and more difficult work items.
+Those will be hard.

 Design Choices
 --------------
 How should the above be implemented?
 There are several design choices.